edenspiekermann/transync/README.md

 # Transync

 Transync is a npm module to synchronise translation files.
-The idea is to make sure a locale file has the same translation keys than a base file.
+The idea is to make sure a locale file has the same translation keys as a base file.
 It supports both JSON and YAML files.

 ```sh
 npm install transync --save